This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 When should I seek immediate care?

-- Your daughter's vagina begins to bleed or has a bloody discharge.
+- Your child's vagina has a bloody discharge.

 Care AgreementYou have the right to help plan your child's care.
 Learn about your child's health condition and how it may be treated.
 Discuss treatment options with your child's caregivers to decide what care you want for your child.
 The above information is an educational aid only.
 It is not intended as medical advice for individual conditions or treatments.
 Talk to your doctor, nurse or pharmacist before following any medical regimen to see if it is safe and effective for you.